The Fine Foundation Chesil Beach Centre

 Shop at the Chesil Centre

-We stock a range of wildlife inspired gifts, educational toys, wildlife books and local artwork.
+We stock a range of wildlife inspired gifts, educational toys, wildlife books and host regular art exhibitions by local artists inspired by Dorset’s wildlife and iconic landscapes.
 We are also stockists for Opticron, and have a great selection of binoculars, as well as running special optics events throughout the year.

 All profits from our shop go directly back into our conservation work, so when you treat yourself, or a loved on, you are treating your local wildlife too.